Fixed Investment in Czech Republic

 ---|---|---|---|---|---|

-Stable expansion meets expectations in Q4: According to a preliminary estimate, the economy expanded 0.5% on a calendar- and seasonally adjusted quarter-on-quarter basis in Q4, unchanged from Q3’s result.
-The reading came in above the H1 average and was in line with market expectations.
-On a calendar- and seasonally adjusted annual basis, economic growth rose to 1.6% in Q4 (Q3: +1.4% yoy), marking the best result since Q3 2022 and lifting 2024 GDP growth to 1.0% (2023: +0.1% yoy).
+Economic growth continues in Q1: According to a preliminary estimate, the economy expanded 0.5% on a calendar- and seasonally adjusted quarter-on-quarter basis in Q1 (Q4 2024: +0.7% qoq s.a.), matching our Consensus.
+The result marked the sixth consecutive quarterly expansion and outpaced the average pace of growth in the post-pandemic era.
+On a calendar- and seasonally adjusted annual basis, economic growth rose to 2.0% in Q1 (Q4 2024: +1.8% yoy s.a.), marking the best result since Q3 2022.

-GDP growth to come in around its past 10-year average in 2025: Our panelists expect GDP growth to stabilize around Q4’s sequential pace in the coming quarters.
-Accordingly, in 2025 as a whole, economic growth should more than double from 2024’s level, completing its recovery path to hover around its past decade average of 2.2%.
-Lower interest rates will fuel a rebound in fixed investment, and stronger EU and German demand will buttress exports.
+GDP growth to accelerate but miss the 10-year pre-Covid average in 2025: Our panelists expect GDP growth to broadly stabilize around Q1’s sequential pace in the coming quarters.
+Accordingly, in 2025 as a whole, economic growth should double from 2024’s level.
+Lower interest rates should fuel a rebound in fixed investment, and stronger EU demand will likely buttress exports.
 Moreover, consumer spending should provide impetus on the back of healthy real wage growth.
-Higher-than-expected U.S. tariffs and a protracted malaise in the German industrial sector are downside risks.
+That said, rising EU-U.S. trade tensions prompted our panelists to trim their forecasts recently, and GDP growth is projected to remain below the pre-pandemic 10-year average of 2.5% through 2026.
+Higher-than-expected U.S. tariffs and a weaker-than-anticipated German economy are downside risks.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Czech investment projections.